 Readiness and Emergency Management for Schools (REMS) Technical Assistance (TA) Center: The REMS TA Center supports schools, school districts, and institutions of higher education (IHEs), with their community partners, in the development of high-quality emergency operations plans (EOPs) and comprehensive emergency management planning efforts.
 Established in October 2004 and administered by the U.S. Department of Education’s (ED) Office of Safe and Healthy Students (OSHS), the REMS TA Center provides a hub of information, resources, training, and services in the field of school and higher education emergency operations planning.

-NEW!!
-U.S. Department of Education Guide for Districts in Developing High-Quality School Emergency Operations Plans: This document is a companion to the Guide for Developing High-Quality School Emergency Operations Plans.
+U.S. Department of Education Guide for Districts in Developing High-Quality School Emergency Operations Plans: (PDF) This document is a companion to the Guide for Developing High-Quality School Emergency Operations Plans.

 Safer, Stronger, Smarter: A Guide to Improving School Natural Hazard Safety (2017): This FEMA Guide provides up-to-date, authoritative information and guidance that schools can use to develop a comprehensive strategy for addressing natural hazards.
 It is intended to be used by administrators, facilities managers, emergency managers, emergency planning committees, and teachers and staff at K through 12 schools.
 It can also be valuable for state officials, district administrators, school boards, teacher union leaders, and others that play a role in providing safe and disaster-resistant schools for all.
 Parents, caregivers, and students can also use this Guide to learn about ways to advocate for safe schools in their communities.